Nonparametric regression on hidden phi-mixing variables: identifiability and consistency of a pseudo-likelihood based estimation procedure: Introduction

-As mentioned in the discussion on the identifiability of the model, it is assumed that $\paramstar$ is a $\mathcal{C}^1$ diffeomorphism.
-It is therefore rational to introduce a likelihood based procedure which penalizes the complexity of the estimated function $f$.
-The observations are decomposed into non-overlapping blocks $(Y_{kb},\dots,Y_{(k+1)b-1})$ and the pseudo-loglikelihood of the observations $(Y_{0},\dots,Y_{nb-1})$ considered in this paper is given by the sum of the loglikelihood of $(Y_{kb},\dots,Y_{(k+1)b-1})$ for $k\in\{0,\dots,n-1\}$.
-The estimator $(\param{n}{},\widehat{\dens}_n)$ of $(\paramstar,\dens_{b,\star})$ is defined as a maximizer of the penalized version of the pseudo-likelihood of the observations $(Y_0,\dots,Y_{nb-1})$.
-This estimator of $\paramstar$ can be used to define an estimator $\widehat{p}_{n}$ of the density of the distribution of $(Y_{0},\dots,Y_{b-1})$.
-Theorem~\ref{NPHMM:th:cons:MPLE} states that the Hellinger distance between $\widehat{p}_{n}$ and the true distribution of a block of observations vanishes as the number of observations grows to infinity.
-More precisely, this Hellinger distance converges at a rate which can be chosen as close as possible to $n^{-1/4}$.
-To establish this result, the penalization function needs only to be lower bounded by a power of the supremum norm.
-The rate obtained in Theorem~\ref{NPHMM:th:cons:MPLE} is slower than the rate of convergence given in \cite[Theorem 10.6]{vandegeer:2000} which uses a penalty term directly based on the regularity of the density (and not on the regularity of $f$ as it is considered in this paper).
-We believe that the rate of convergence of Theorem~\ref{NPHMM:th:cons:MPLE} could be improved for particular choices of function space and complexity function used in the penalized pseudo-likelihood.
-The consistency of $(\param{n}{},\widehat{\dens}_{n})$ follows as a consequence together with some continuity properties, see Corollary~\ref{NPHMM:th:cons:esti}.
-The rate of convergence of $\widehat{f}_{n}$ to $\paramstar$ remains an open problem and seems to be very challenging.
+In this paper, the random process $(X_k)_{k\ge 0}$ is assumed to be $\Phi$-mixing and stationary which encompasses the i.i.d. case and the hidden Markov model setting of \cite{dumont:lecorff:2014}.
+We propose a new approach to estimate the function $\paramstar$ and the distribution $\dens_{b,\star}$ of the hidden states $(X_0,\dots,X_{b-1})$ for a given $b$ using only the observations $(Y_k)_{k\geq 0}$.
+The identifiability of the model is studied and we show that for some particular cases, $f_\star$ may be recovered up to an isometric transformation of $\mathbb{X}$.
+The observations are decomposed into non-overlapping blocks $(Y_{kb},\dots,Y_{(k+1)b-1})$ to define a pseudo likelihood function.
+The estimator $(\widehat{f}_n,\widehat{\nu}_n)$ of $(\paramstar, \nu_{b,\star})$ is defined as a maximizer of a penalized version of the pseudo-likelihood of the observations $(Y_0,\dots,Y_{nb-1})$ over a class of functions $\mathcal{F}$ and a class of densities $\mathcal{D}_b$ on $\mathbb{X}^b$.
+These estimators of $\paramstar$ and $\dens_{b,\star}$ may then be used to define an estimator $\widehat{p}_{n}$ of the density of the distribution of $(Y_{0},\dots,Y_{b-1})$.
+It is proved in Section~\ref{NPHMM:sec:consistency} that the Hellinger distance between $\widehat{p}_{n}$ and the true distribution of a block of observations vanishes as the number of observations grows to infinity.
+This result is established using few assumptions on the model: the penalization function needs only to be lower bounded by a power of the supremum norm and no topological restrictions are made on $\mathbb{X}$.
+Under compacity assumptions on $\mathcal{F}$ and $\mathcal{D}_b$ the consistency of $(\param{n}{},\widehat{\dens}_{n})$ is derived although the rate of convergence of $(\param{n}{},\widehat{\dens}_{n})$ remains an open problem and seems to be very challenging.

-It is also proven that the results presented in this paper hold in the special case where the function $\paramstar$ belongs to a Sobolev space provided that the order $s$ of the Sobolev space and the order $p$ of the associated $\mathrm{L}_p$ space satisfy $s>\dimK/p+1$ to allow the use of classical embedding into the space of continuously differentiable functions on $\mathbb{X}$.
-Proposition~\ref{NPHMM:consit:sobo1} establishes the consistency of the estimator of $\paramstar$ when the penalization function is based on the Sobolev norm.